Flexacoin 1-Day Trading Volume Reaches $25,643.00 (FXC)

-Flexacoin (CURRENCY:FXC) traded 5.6% higher against the dollar during the 1-day period ending at 23:00 PM E.T. on April 26th.
-In the last week, Flexacoin has traded 3.1% lower against the dollar.
-One Flexacoin coin can currently be bought for $0.0061 or 0.00000026 BTC on exchanges.
+Flexacoin (CURRENCY:FXC) traded 5.6% higher against the US dollar during the 24-hour period ending at 20:00 PM E.T. on April 27th.
 Flexacoin has a market capitalization of $44.24 million and approximately $25,643.00 worth of Flexacoin was traded on exchanges in the last day.
+Over the last seven days, Flexacoin has traded down 3.1% against the US dollar.
+One Flexacoin coin can now be purchased for approximately $0.0061 or 0.00000026 BTC on popular exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.